 peppr.find_optimal_match#

-Find the atom indices for the given reference and pose structure that brings these structure into a corresponding order that minimizes the RMSD between them.
+Match the atoms from the given reference and pose structure so that the RMSD between them is minimized.

 Parameters: